-- 3.65 Knowle Lane (Policy CU13) has planning permission for 285 dwellings.
-Part of the site remains undeveloped and this is represented in Table 16. - 3.66 Land for commercial development is allocated within the north-west and east Cullompton urban extensions, and also at Week Farm and Venn Farm in the Kingsmill area. - 3.67 The amount of floorspace to be provided by commercial development depends on the use.
+- 3.65 Knowle Lane (Policy CU13) has planning permission for 285266 dwellings.
+Part of the site remains undeveloped and this is represented in Table 16.
+Similarly Exeter Road (Policy CU15) has permission for 24 dwellings with the remainder shown above; there is uncertainty about the remainder of the site (it was originally allocated for 45 dwellings) and the balance is no longer shown above.
+Cummings Nursery (Policy CU16) now has commenced construction with permission for 100 dwellings. - 3.66 Land for commercial development is allocated within the north-west and east Cullompton urban extensions, and also at Week Farm and Venn Farm in the Kingsmill area. - 3.67 The amount of floorspace to be provided by commercial development depends on the use.
 For instance, office development on multiple floors provides a greater amount of floorspace per hectare than a single-storey warehouse, and some commercial uses require more land for parking than others.
 Floorspace assumptions for different uses are set out in the methodology for Strategic Commercial Land Availability Assessment (SCLAA), but the Council recognises that this is only a starting point and a higher or lower density of development may be justified depending on the nature of the proposal that comes forward.

 Site Policy Gross site area Net site area Floorspace (sq.m)

 (ha) (ha)

-North West Urban Extension CU1-6 95 3 21,000
+North West Urban Extension CU1-6 95 100 3 21,000 10,000

 East Cullompton CU7-12 160 5 20,000

 Week Farm CU17 10.7 8.7 15,000

-Venn Farm CU18 4.4 2.5 9,000
+Venn Farm CU18 4.4 2.5 9,000 12,000

-Total 65,000
+Total 65,000 57,000